schochastics/cynkrablog/README.md

 This will install the extension and create an example qmd file that you can use as a starting place for your post.

+**Note**: This only installs the extension in the current working directory and not globally.
+Each blog post should always start with running the `quarto use template` command

 ## Using

 The template is quite opinionated and does not allow much degrees of freedom to make the posts look and behave consistently